Jamie Williams (American football): Education

 Williams graduated from the University of Nebraska–Lincoln in 1990 with a bachelor's degree in broadcast journalism.
 He completed a Masters of Science in mass communication and film, at San Jose State University in 1993.
 Receiving the “Black Graduate of the Year Award,” he completed a Doctorate of Education in organization and leadership with an emphasis in sports administration, at the University of San Francisco in 1999.
 As part of his dissertation research, Williams interviewed a range of leaders that included the Archbishop Desmond Tutu shortly after the end of apartheid in Cape Town, South Africa.
 Williams also achieved a Masters in Business Administration with a specialization in international business and supply chain in 2020 from the University of Nebraska–Lincoln.

 Williams received the Kennedy Laureate Award from JFK University in 2000, and the Alumni Master's Award from the University of Nebraska–Lincoln in 2003.
 He also received an Honorary Doctorate in 2013 from the Academy of Art University in San Francisco.

 Professional career

-Williams was selected by the New York Giants and played 12 seasons in the NFL as a tight end, with the St. Louis Cardinals, Houston Oilers, San Francisco 49ers and the Los Angeles Raiders.
+Williams was selected 63rd overall in the third round of the 1983 NFL Draft by the New York Giants and played 12 seasons in the NFL as a tight end, with the St. Louis Cardinals, Houston Oilers, San Francisco 49ers and the Los Angeles Raiders.
 He was team “Man-of-the-Year” four times for community service.
 Williams is also the first NFL player with dreadlocks.